 Let’s look at how these pieces are coming together.

-Office 365 Groups and SharePoint Team Site Collection
+Office 365 Groups and top-level SharePoint team sites

-Every time you create an Office 365 Group, you'll get a full SharePoint Site Collection with it.
-This means the members of the Group have the full power of SharePoint, but can also easily navigate to other products under the same Group banner, with a common navigation.
+Every time you create an Office 365 group, you’ll get a top-level SharePoint site to go with it.
+This means the members of the group have the full power of SharePoint, but can also easily navigate to other products under the same Office 365 group banner—all with a common navigation.

 Clicking on the title will reveal what they call the Group Card, helping users navigate between their products.